-Router Multi-Tool Attachment
+Router Multi-Tool Attachment with Storage Case

 Features

-• Compact storage case included
+• Includes storage case for compact storage

 Specifications

-Product Application Drilling
+Product Application Drilling / routing

-Height 5.9 IN
+Height 5.9 in

-Length 11.7 IN
+Length 11.7 in

-Width 9.9 IN
+Width 9.9 in

 Model Number: BDCMTRSTFF

-Black & Decker Router Multi-Tool Attachment Review
+Black & Decker Router Multi-Tool Attachment with Storage Case Review

 4.0 out of 5